Can I Stay in the Hospital Without Paying My Medicare Deductible?

-If you are enrolled in Original Medicare (Part A and Part B) and are concerned about your out-of-pocket Medicare expenses, you may be eligible for a Medicare Supplement plan, or Medigap.
-These plans may cover all or part of your Part A and Part B copayment/coinsurance amounts and also extend your inpatient benefits.
+If you are enrolled in Original Medicare (Part A and Part B) and are concerned about your out-of-pocket Medicare expenses, you may be eligible for a Medicare Supplement insurance plan, or Medigap.
+These plans may cover all or part of your Part A and Part B copayment/coinsurance amounts and extend your inpatient benefits.
 Some Medicare Supplement plans may cover your Part A and/or Part B deductible.

-You must have both Part A and Part B to enroll in a Medicare Supplement plan; the plans only work with Original Medicare and can’t be used to help pay the out-of-pocket costs of a Medicare Advantage plan.
-You also cannot buy a Medicare Supplement plan if you have a Medicare Medical Savings Account (MSA).
-You will pay a separate monthly premium for your Medicare Supplement plan in addition to your Part B premium.
+You must have both Part A and Part B to enroll in a Medicare Supplement Insurance plan; the plans only work with Original Medicare and can’t be used to help pay the out-of-pocket costs of a Medicare Advantage plan.
+You also cannot buy a Medicare Supplement Insurance plan if you have a Medicare Medical Savings Account (MSA).
+You will pay a separate monthly premium for your Medicare Supplement Insurance plan in addition to your Part B premium.

-Medicare Supplement plans are offered by private insurance companies.
+Medicare Supplement Insurance plans are offered by private insurance companies.
 Not all plan types may be available in all areas.

 Want to know more about Medicare Supplement Insurance plans?
 We are happy to give you more information and answer your questions.
 If you prefer, you can schedule a phone call or request an email by clicking on the buttons below.
 You can also find out about plan options in your area by clicking the Compare Plans button.